Betty Mae (Zitzner) Fredrickson

 In lieu of flowers, a gift to the Alzheimer’s Association can be made.

-A Funeral Service will be held at 11:00 a.m. on Saturday, April 8, 2023, at the Viroqua Church of Christ.
-Visitation will be held from 4:00 p.m. until 7:00 p.m. on Friday, April 7, at Vosseteig-Larson Funeral Home in Viroqua.
-Additional visitation will be held from 10:00 a.m. until the time of the service Saturday at the church.
-Betty will be laid to rest at the Viroqua Cemetery.
+A Funeral Service was held at 11:00 a.m. on Saturday, April 8, 2023, at the Viroqua Church of Christ.
+Visitation was held from 4:00 p.m. until 7:00 p.m. on Friday, April 7, at Vosseteig-Larson Funeral Home in Viroqua.
+Additional visitation was held from 10:00 a.m. until the time of the service Saturday at the church.
+Betty was laid to rest at the Viroqua Cemetery.
+Online Condolences may be expressed at www.vossfh.com.